otsaloma/helsinki-transit-stops/README.md

 Helsinki Transit Stops
 ======================

-Helsinki Transit Stops is an application for Sailfish OS to show departures from Helsinki Region Transport (HSL) public transportation stops.
+Helsinki Transit Stops is an application for Sailfish OS to view departures from Helsinki Region Transport (HSL) public transportation stops.